Lexus LFA: Nürburgring package

 On 15 March 2010, Lexus detailed the circuit-tuned variant of the LFA, plans for which were first disclosed at the LFA official press launch the previous October.
 The variant is officially known as the LFA Nürburgring Package in reference to the similar setup employed on the LFA race cars at the 24 Hours Nürburgring.

 The package features an extra 7.4 kW from its V10 engine, bringing the total to 420 kW.
-It also features a re-calibrated transmission with gear shifts made faster by 0.05 seconds, a front splitter, stiffer and more adjustable suspension, lightweight alloy wheels wrapped in high performance street tyres, aerodynamic canards at the sides of the front bumper, and a large fixed rear wing.
+It also features a re-calibrated transmission with gear shifts made faster by 0.05 seconds, a front splitter, stiffer and more adjustable suspension, lightweight magnesium wheels by BBS wrapped in high performance street tyres, aerodynamic canards at the sides of the front bumper, and a large fixed rear wing, which increases downforce by 33% over the standard car.

 The LFA with the Nürburgring Package is a competition-focused variant and was available in four exterior colours, namely glossy black, matte black, race yellow, and whitest white.
 The production totals are to be included in the 500-unit total LFA planned build cycle, and although Lexus stated it would be limited to a 50-unit run, a total of 64 were produced.
 Buyers received training sessions at the Nordschleife, accompanied by Nürburgring chief instructors, a one-night stay at the Lindner Congress and Motorsport Hotel Nürburgring, admission to the ring°werk leisure park, a Nürburgring branded jacket, and a one-year pass to the circuit.

 The Nürburgring Package LFA was tested at the Nürburgring in June 2011.
 Driven by Akira Iida, the LFA set a time of 7:22.85 (video confirmed), the 7th-fastest time ever for a road-legal production vehicle.
 Lexus confirmed that this lap video was recorded as a "warm-up" video for the "ADAC 24-hours" for exhibition purposes.
 The LFA hit 292 km/h on the last straight uphill climb, which is one of the highest speeds achieved by factory standard sports car on that segment of the track.
 Standard OEM Bridgestone Potenza RE70 performance street tyres were used.

-On 2 September 2011 reports came from Lexus via Twitter as well as Chris Harris of Evo Magazine that the Lexus LFA Nürburgring Package completed a lap of the Nürburgring in 7:14.64 with a top speed of 298 kph on the "Döttinger" uphill climb, making it the fastest road-legal production vehicle to lap the racetrack at the time.
+On 2 September 2011, reports came from Lexus via Twitter as well as Chris Harris of Evo Magazine that the Lexus LFA Nürburgring Package completed a lap of the Nürburgring in 7:14.64 with a top speed of 298 kph on the "Döttinger" uphill climb, making it the fastest road-legal production vehicle to lap the racetrack at the time.
 A few days later, the time was confirmed by Lexus as 7:14.64 and a video was provided.
 OEM Bridgestone Potenza RE070 street tyres had been used to set the record.